DDVoss/Sem3SP1/README.md

 ## TODO:

-Make your streams parallel instead of sequential, when making a multithreaded
+* Make your streams parallel instead of sequential, when making a multithreaded
+* How do i add the data from api to database?
+* How do I get actors and directors bound to the movie to the specific movie?